 Fortunately, cities have many electrification solutions at their disposal.

-- Municipal administrations can use solar panels to provide clean energy to meet the heating, cooling and electricity needs of of electrified offices, schools and hospitals
+- Municipal administrations can use solar panels to provide clean energy to meet part of the heating, cooling and electricity needs of electrified offices, schools and hospitals

 - Electrification also makes it easier to use energy management programs that allow building managers to achieve savings on lighting and heating in public buildings

-- The electrification of public transport improves air quality, reduces emissions and noise pollution, cuts costs, and provides the public with a more comfortable and more extensive service.
-Converting public vehicle fleets to eBuses is just the beginning.
+- The public transportation-electrification pairing improves air quality, reduces emissions and noise pollution, cuts costs, and provides the public with a more comfortable and more extensive service.
+Converting public vehicle fleets to electric buses is just the beginning.
 E-powered public transportation solutions include upgrading bus stops and shelters, which will become smart and multifunctional.
-The goal is a sustainable and integrated mobility system, monitored in real time and managed in an intelligent and flexible way, which will be the backbone of future electrified, circular and interconnected smart cities.
+The goal is a sustainable and integrated mobility system, monitored in real time and managed in an intelligent and flexible way, which will be the backbone of future electrified, circular and interconnected smart cities